Rinkball

 is to score more goals than the opposing team.
-A bandy ball is used, but the ball is slighly smaller and blue instead of the orange or cerise used in bandy.
+A bandy ball is used, but the ball is slightly smaller and blue instead of the orange or cerise used in bandy.
 Rinkball sticks are a sport specific design.

 Rinkball combines elements of bandy, rink bandy, and ice hockey, but is now a separately organized sport after developing its own organizing bodies, codifying its own rules, and having designed its own sport-specific equipment.

 History

 The sport was initially formed as a practice drill for bandy players in Sweden who were using indoor ice hockey rinks in the summer half of the year when the weather was too hot for outdoor ice fields even with artificial ice.
 The first Finnish championships were held in 1975.
 However, the sport didn't come to the attention of the wider public in Finland until the 1980s with the first Finland-Sweden international game played in 1984.
 In 1990, a rinkball game between the men's Finnish rinkball team and the newly crowned national Swedish bandy champion team, Västerås SK Bandy, resulted in a blowout with the rinkball team winning 13–3.
 This event helped further the fact that the two sports, bandy and rinkball, had become very different games.